 - The physician treats a small area of skin with a numbing medicine (anesthetic), which may sting for a few seconds.

-- The physician uses X-ray guidance (fluoroscopy) to direct a very small needle into the facet joint.
+- The physician uses fluoroscopy to direct a very small needle into the facet joint.

-- A small amount of contrast dye is then injected to confirm that the needle is in the joint and that medication is contained inside the joint.
+- A small amount of contrast dye is injected to confirm the needle is in the joint and medication is contained inside the joint.

-- Following this confirmation, a small mixture of anesthetic (such as lidocaine) and anti-inflammatory medication (steroid/cortisone) is then slowly injected into the joint.
+- Following this confirmation, a small mixture of anesthetic and anti-inflammatory medication is then slowly injected into the joint.

 The injection itself only takes a few minutes, but the entire procedure usually takes between fifteen and thirty minutes.